-How Long Does Parnate Stay in Your System?
+How Long Does Parnate (Tranylcypromine) Stay in Your System?

 However, for medication-resistant depression, or for other atypical presentations of depression, tranylcypromine may be prescribed.
 Parnate is especially effective with patients whose depression is accompanied by anxiety.
 Tranylcypromine is no longer present in the body after roughly 14 days following the final dose, but this can vary depending on various factors.